In spite of COVID-19's persistent presence, things still need to get done.

 Masks are another key contributor to stopping the spread of COVID-19.

-Nose and mouth coverings can help prevent the inhalation or spread of microscopic droplets when we talk, cough, or sneeze—droplets that could potentially carry the virus.
+Nose and mouth coverings can help prevent the inhalation and spreading of microscopic droplets when we talk, cough, or sneeze—droplets that could potentially carry the virus.

-Because there are several examples of evidence supporting the efficacy of masks, we recommend wearing a mask whenever you are within 6 feet of a non-household member, including contractors, whether outside or inside.
+Because there are several examples of evidence supporting the efficacy of masks, we recommend wearing a mask whenever you are within 6 feet of a non-household member, including demolition or remodeling contractors, whether outside or inside.

 We all know that thoroughly washing your hands removes germs and helps to prevent the spread of the virus.